FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 </figure>
 &nbsp;

-These are just some things one could start to look into to derive useful insights for the store management.
+These are just some analysis one could start to look into to derive useful insights for store management.
 The rest is up to your imagination and also depending on your use-case.
-Imagine we had a data-set that features not only the aggregated sales but also the ones of individual products.
-We could build hierarchies over the product hierarchies and thus addressing cannibalization effects, e.g. when we introduce a new type of wine within our current offering.
+Imagine we had a dataset that features not only the aggregated sales but also the ones of individual products.
+We could then build hierarchies over the product hierarchies and thus addressing cannibalization effects, e.g. when we introduce a new type of wine within our current offering.
 We could also use BHM to address [censored data], which is also an important task when doing sales forecasts.
-Canonically, one assumes that the demand for a product equals its sales but this only holds if there was no out-of-stock situation in which we only know that demand ≥ sales.
+Canonically, one assumes that the demand for a product equals its sales but this only holds true if there was no out-of-stock situation in which we only know that demand ≥ sales.
 You see, there are so many possible extensions to this model.

 ## Final Remarks

 We have seen that BHM allows us to combine the advantages of a pooled and unpooled model.
-Using some retailer's data, we implemented some simple BHM thereby also outlining the advantages of a Bayesian approach like uncertainty quantification and explainability.
+Using some retailer's data, we implemented a simple BHM thereby also outlining the advantages of a Bayesian approach like uncertainty quantification and explainability.
 From a practical perspective, we have seen that BHM even scales really well with the help of NumPyro.
 On the theoretical side, we have talked about the Poisson distribution and why we preferred the Gamma-Poisson distribution.
-Finally, I hope to have conveyed the most important point of this post well, being that these models can now be applied to practical data-set sizes with the help of NumPyro!
+Finally, I hope to have conveyed the most important point of this post well, being that these models can now be applied to practical dataset sizes with the help of NumPyro!
 Cheers to that and let's follow a famous saying in the French mathematics world *Poisson sans boisson est poison*!

 [model.py]: https://github.com/FlorianWilhelm/bhm-at-scale/blob/master/src/bhm_at_scale/model.py